 Section 2.01 – Structure and Qualifications of Members

-The Committee shall consist of a minimum of seven members who are nominated and elected based on their involvement in the GISc industry.
-Members of the Committee shall represent a diverse population, and shall not be employed by the university, or currently enrolled as students in the undergraduate program.
-Members shall represent the interests of the GISC program as a whole, as well as the individuals enrolled in the program.
+The Committee shall consist of a minimum of seven members who are nominated and elected based on their involvement in GSEN.
+Members of the Committee shall represent a diverse population, and shall not be employed by the university, or currently enrolled as students in the College of Science and Engineering.
+Members shall represent the interests of the GSEN Program as a whole, as well as the individuals enrolled in the Program.
 Sources of members shall include, but not be restricted to, representation of the following:

 - Eminent practitioners in the related professions

 - GSEN Program graduates